Karthikeya-lol/TIRUPATI_RAINFALL-VS-MUMBAI_RAINFALL/README.md

 ## How to Run

+first download these 2 files tirupati_rainfall (1),
+mumbai_rainfall (1)

+add to Google colab to run the code

 ### Option 1: Google Colab (Easiest)
 Click the button below to open the notebook directly in Google Colab: